systemd/systemd-netlogd/README.md

 UseSysLogMsgId=yes
 ```

 Example 5.
-Skipping messages with facility AUTH or AUTHPRIV
+Skipping messages with facility AUTH or AUTHPRIV and messages with level DEBUG

 ``` toml
 [Network]